-Applicants are responsible for properly completing the application, sending supporting documents and fees to OptomCAS in a timely manner and regularly checking their application status.
-OptomCAS applicants to schools and colleges of optometry agree to abide by the following rules and requirements.
+Applicants are responsible for properly completing the application, sending supporting documents and fees to OptomCAS in a timely manner, and regularly checking their application status.
+OptomCAS applicants to schools and colleges of optometry agree in the application to the following:

-- Review the application procedures and admissions prerequisites of each designated optometry program for which he/she plans to apply
+- Review the application procedures and admissions prerequisites of each designated optometry program for which you plan to apply.

-- Use the OptomCAS Transcript Request Form to arrange for all official U.S. and Canadian transcripts to be sent to OptomCAS by the application deadline of the school or college
+- Use the OptomCAS Transcript Request Form to arrange for all official U.S. and Canadian transcripts to be sent to OptomCAS by the application deadlines of the schools and colleges.

-- Arrange for OptomCAS to receive a course-by-course Transcript Evaluation Report for all international institutions attended, if required by the applicant’s designated optometry schools and colleges
+- Arrange for OptomCAS to receive a course-by-course Transcript Evaluation Report for all international institutions attended, if required by your designated optometry schools and colleges.

-- Provide the names and email addresses of your evaluators and notify them they will be contacted by email for their letter and Evaluation Request Form
+- Provide the names and email addresses of your evaluators and notify them that they will be contacted by email for their letter and Evaluation Request Form.

-- Respond immediately to all notices and questions received from OptomCAS and each school and college to which they apply (applicants are responsible for checking their personal email, including any junk mail folders and OptomCAS accounts for these important notices and questions)
+- Respond immediately to all notices and questions received from OptomCAS and each school and college to which you apply (you are responsible for checking your personal email, including any junk mail folders, and OptomCAS accounts for these important notices and questions).

-- Print a copy of the completed OptomCAS application before e-submitting it to OptomCAS
+- Print a copy of the completed OptomCAS application upon submission.

-- Promptly notify all designated schools and colleges of optometry of any change in contact information
+- Promptly notify all designated schools and colleges of any change in contact information.

 Applicant Code of Conduct